corrode/corrode.github.io/content/blog/expressions/index.md

 Of course, it's not forbidden to mix expressions and statements!
 For example, I personally like to use `let-else` statements when it makes my code easier to understand.
-If you're unsure about whether using an expression is worth it, get feedback from a Rust beginner.
+If you're unsure about whether using an expression is worth it, seek feedback from someone less familiar with Rust.
 If they look confused, you probably tried to be too clever.

 There are other languages which have a similar focus on expressions, but it's less common in a systems programming context.